Hockey WA: Premier League

-Premier Division Three to Division 10 - 9 or 10) Consists of 10 teams, who play each other on a Home & Away basis covering 18 rounds, 18 matches each.
+Premier Division One and Two - 12 teams, who play each other on a Home & Away basis covering 22 rounds, 22 matches each.
 At the completion of the season the Minor Premier is awarded the May Campbell flag.

+Premier Division Two and Three - 10 teams, who play each other on a Home & Away basis covering 18 rounds, 18 matches each.
+At the completion of the season the Minor Premier is awarded the May Campbell flag.

+Division Four to Division 10 - 9 or 10 Consists of 9 or 10 teams, who play each other on a Home & Away basis covering 18 rounds, 18 matches each.
+At the completion of the season the Minor Premier is awarded the May Campbell flag.

-Following the regular season a finals series is played by the top 4 teams to determine the Premier.
+Following the regular season a finals series is played by the top 6 teams to determine the Premier.